nunofachada/perfandpubtools/README.md

 #### 4.1.1\.
 Extract performance data from a file

-First, test that the [sorttest.c] program is working by testing the [QuickSort] algorithm with a vector of 1,000,000 random integers:
+First, test that the [sorttest.c] program is working by testing the [Quicksort] algorithm with a vector of 1,000,000 random integers:

 ```